Dealing With Toxic Parents in a Christian Way

 Hard as it is, beginning this process helps us to let go of resentment and emotional pain.
 If we hold on to these feelings, they will poison our lives and our relationships.
 I experienced anger management issues for several years as a young adult and sometimes my rages hurt innocent people.
 When I decided to forgive my parents, I stopped obsessing about how I had been wronged and began to heal from the hurts.
 I had to let go of all the things I thought I needed to move forward such as answers to many questions.
 I had to leave my parents in God’s hands, pray for them, and move on.

 One way to protect ourselves from toxic relationships with our parents or caregivers is to set boundaries in our relationships.
 Parents do not have the right to put us down, control and manipulate us, or use us to meet their emotional needs.
-We can set limits on a needy parent who constantly calls during the day by limiting the number of phone calls, for example.
+We can set limits on a needy parent who continually calls during the day by limiting the number of phone calls, for example.
 We can tell parents that we will not be around them if they are drunk or high.
 We can demand that topics such as our personal lives are off-limits.

 Sometimes, boundaries are unspoken.
 As a young adult, I wanted to understand why my parents treated me the way they did.
 The more I probed, the more my mother would change the subject or shut me down and go into denial.
 My father was aloof, scary, hot-tempered and unapproachable.
 I had to accept that one boundary was not being able to talk about the past.